 Programs that included fishing were: summer fishing clinics, special fishing clinics, state fair fishing clinics, school fishing programs, volunteer instructor fishing clinics, and fishing derbies.
-A total of 8,964 (2014 = 6,073, percent change of 47.6%) individuals participated in the 310 (2014 = 269, percent change of 15.2%) programs that were held this year.
+A total of 28,657 individuals participated in programs that were held this year.
 One of the largest non-fishing education programs stems from the "Touch-a-Fish" station located in Conservation World at the Illinois state Fair.
-This year

-18,853 individuals participated in this event.
+This year 19,058 individuals participated in this event.